dh-tech/dh-tech.github.io/content/news/2020-03-03-please-hold.md

 title:  "Next webinar will be announced soon"
 date: 2020-03-03T6:00:00
 author: Julia Damerow
-excerpt: The next webinar will be announced soon.
+summary: The next webinar will be announced soon.
 Until then, check out the summary of the last webinar!
 slug: please-hold
 ---